heydaws/amazon-ecs-catsndogs-workshop/Lab-6-Artifacts/lab6-detailed-steps.md

 17. Review the settings and click **Create pipeline**.

+18. Watch the pipeline build the new container image, being sure to tail the logs in CodeBuild while then are in progress.

 ## 6.3	Deploy a new version of the Dogs application

 The development team at catsndogs.lol would like you to deploy a new revision of the Dogs application, to test the pipeline.
 You will do this by making a small change to the index.html file of the Dogs application.